HanaaAbbas/ai-game/README.md

 ## What is GitHub?

-GitHub is where programmers store their projects.
+GitHub is where programmers save and share software projects.

-Think of it like Google Drive for software.
+Think of it like Google Drive for code.

 It lets you:

-* save code
+- save projects
-* share code
+- track changes
-* improve code
+- work with others
-* publish websites
+- publish websites

 ---